What is willingness to pay (WTP) and how to calculate it

 There are a number of ways you can influence your customer’s WTP, but it takes real effort.
 Here are three approaches:

 Take a look at your messaging.
-If you can’t clearly and simply articulate your value proposition and what sets you apart from your competitors then this isn’t something you can expect your target audience to pick up on or understand.
+If you can’t clearly and simply articulate your value proposition and what sets you apart from your competitors, you cannot expect your target audience to pick up on or understand.

 Your customers want to know what your product is, how it can help them, how much it costs and what exactly they can expect in return - and they want all this information yesterday.